 Ganglion Cyst Overview

-A ganglion cyst is a tumor or swelling on top of a joint or the covering of a tendon (tissue that connects muscle to bone).
-It looks like a sac of liquid (cyst).
+A ganglion cyst is a small sac of fluid that forms over a joint or tendon (tissue that connects muscle to bone).
 Inside the cyst is a thick, sticky, clear, colorless, jellylike material.
 Depending on the size, cysts may feel firm or spongy.

 - One large cyst or many smaller ones may develop.
 Multiple small cysts can give the appearance of more than one cyst, but a common stalk within the deeper tissue usually connects them.
 This type of cyst is not harmful and accounts for about half of all soft tissue tumors of the hand.